 As a child gets older, and with more practice, they should be able to train themselves to spend longer amounts of time just at rest, focusing on their breath and not getting distracted.
 For adults this is tricky so it may also take children a while.
 However, they also have the benefit of a fresh mind, so taking up new habits can often come a little easier.

 Yoga for children also teaches a sense of determination and achievement by feeling how the physical challenges yoga presents can be overcome with practice and dedication.

 (4) Develops body and mind awareness

 Children can become very disconnected to their body and mind as life starts to take over and social, parental and personal issues creep in.

 Children’s yoga acts as a release for them to spend time exercising the physical body and calming the mind, in an environment where they can connect with other children of similar age.

-By being aware of their body, their mind and essentially who they are as an individual can give them a stronger sense of direction, empowerment and ability to make decisions as they grow older.
+By being aware of their body and their mind, and essentially who they are as an individual, can give them a stronger sense of direction and empowerment.
+This can aid the ability to make decisions as they grow older.

 (5) Instils a positive self-image through building confidence